More specific and up to date information on employment available in English on Ministry of Labour and Social Affairs webpage.

 ERASMUS + programme

 United Kingdom will no longer be participating in ERASMUS + programme after 1 January 2021.

-If you already have been studying in any of EU countries on 1 January 2021, nothing will change until an end of 2020 and you shall be enabled to conlude the programme.
+If you already have been studying in any of EU countries, nothing will change until an end of 2020 and you shall be enabled to conlude the programme.
 Please contact your sending institution to make sure that:

 - your stay will continue,

 - none of your rights and oligations are change, e. x. additional fees, visas etc.

 Also make sure that both sending and receiving institution agree on continuation of your programme regarding the COVID-19 situation.
 Contact your sending institution in case you need to conclude your stay ahead of time for any reason.